-The functional currency of the Company is the currency of the primary economic environment in which the entity operates.
-The parent-company-only financial statements are presented in New Taiwan Dollars (NTD), which is the Company's functional currency.
+The functional currency of each entity within the Group is the currency of the primary economic environment in which it operates.
+The consolidated financial statements are presented in New Taiwan Dollars (NTD), which is the Company's functional currency.
 Unless otherwise noted, all financial information presented in NTD has been rounded to the nearest thousand.